aymen54/maze-runner-server/README.md

 docker run -it -p 8080:8080 maze-runner:1.0
 ```

-After running the application you can retrieve the available mazes at: `http://localhost:8080/mazes`.
+After running the application you can retrieve the available mazes at http://localhost:8080/mazes.